LoginRadius/engineering-portal/content/list-csharp/index.md

 ---
-title: "How to use Lists in C#"
+title: "How to Create List in C#"
 date: "2021-02-25"
 coverImage: "coverimage.jpg"
 author: "Hemant Manwani"
 tags: ["C#", "List"]
-description: "In this article, we will learn how to work with lists in C#."
+description: "In this article, we will learn how to create lists in C# also how to use the C# list class to add, remove, and search items in a collection of objects."
 ---

-## Introduction
+A list is a set of index-accessible objects that provides functionality for searching, sorting, and manipulating list items.
 C# List class represents a collection of strongly typed objects that can be accessed by using the index.
 In this article, we learn how to work with lists in C# using the C# List class to add, remove, and search items in a collection of objects using List class methods and properties.

 ## What is List in C#?